 How to Smoke Picanha

-1. Prepare the Picanha – Trim silver skin from the bottom side, then score fat cap (but not the flesh) in a crosshatch pattern.
-Drizzle a little neutral oil over the steak, then generously season with salt over the entire surface. *You can dry brine and refrigerate the steak up to 24 hours ahead of time.
+1. Prepare the Picanha.
+Trim any silver skin from the bottom side, then score the fat cap (but not the flesh) in a crosshatch pattern.
+Drizzle a little neutral oil over the steak, then generously season with salt over the entire surface.
+You can dry brine and refrigerate the steak up to 24 to 48 hours ahead of time.

-2. Set up the Smoker – Preheat your smoker to 250°-275°F setup for indirect heat cooking.
-Add oak, pecan or your preferred wood chunks or pellets for a pellet smoker.
+2. Set up the Smoker.
+Preheat your smoker to 250° to 275°F, set up for indirect heat cooking.
+Add oak, pecan or your preferred wood chunks (or pellets for a pellet smoker).

-3. Smoke – Insert a remote probe thermometer into the thickest part of the meat, then place the picanha in the smoker and cook with the lid closed until the internal temperature reaches 115°F.
+3. Smoke.
+Insert a remote probe thermometer into the thickest part of the meat, then place the picanha in the smoker.
+Cook with the lid closed until the internal temperature reaches 115°F.

-4. Sear – Remove from the smoker and increase heat to high for direct searing (you can also use a skillet on the stove if you can’t sear on the grill).
-Sear for 2 minutes per side, or until the internal temperature reaches 130°-135°F for medium-rare.
+4. Sear.
+Remove from the smoker and increase heat to high for direct searing (you can also use a cast iron skillet on the stove if you can’t sear on the grill).
+Sear for 2 minutes per side, or until the internal temperature reaches 130° to 135°F for medium-rare.

-5. Rest for 10 minutes then slice against the grain to serve.
+5. Rest.
+Allow the meat to rest for 10 minutes, then slice against the grain to serve.

 Looking to experiment with another cooking method?
 Try Sous Vide Picanha!